marekkirejczyk/zkmarek/README.md

 script/presentation
 ```

-Note: Scripts are tested and work on OS X.
+Note: Movie related scripts are tested and work on OS X.